linkel/nand2tetris/07/README.md

 and then go to the stack pointer's address and save it in.
 But it's not possible to POP with just one D register like that--you need to hold the info on the offset address, otherwise you lose it when you switch addresses.
 So I am using the R13 register as storage for the address offset.

+The way this thing handles the static push and pop is weirding me out a bit.
+So we're just making unique labels which get stored in the RAM addresses starting at 16 and onwards, and then it just works?